Black Earth Creek V

 Wildlife: Bald eagles, muskrats, hawks, an exotic goose and three dogs.

-After exploring the entire creek a few years back, we’d decided that the best segment of it was in Mazomanie from Olson Road (by the high school) to Lions Park (in town).
-The only downside is that’s only 3.75 miles of paddling.
+After exploring the whole creek a few years back, we’d decided that the best segment of it was in Mazomanie from Olson Road (by the high school) to Lions Park (in town).
+The only downside is it’s only 3.7 miles of paddling.
 After our exploratory trip on the last legs of Black Earth Creek before it meets up first with Blue Mound Creek and then the Wisconsin River – a trip that kinda sucked, honestly – we knew that there’s really no good reason to paddle past Blynn Road, the last bridge before the Wisconsin River.
 But even the miles between Lions Park and Blynn Road are only so-so, at least compared with other sections of the creek.
-Here, there are no more rapids, no more views of hills or valley panoramas, deadfall is problematic and Highway 14 runs directly parallel to the creek.
+Here, there are no more rapids, no more views of hills or valley panoramas, deadfall is problematic, and Highway 14 runs directly parallel to the creek.
 Finally, we remembered with little nostalgia the portaging obstacle course from Cross Plains to Black Earth.

-By chance, last year we met other paddlers on the creek who told us that the awful twin cattle fences between the “Miss U Hicks” railroad bridge and Olson Road had been thoughtfully altered in such a way as to allow paddlers to push forward through the fence without getting out of one’s boat (more on this below).
+But last year we met other paddlers on the creek by chance who told us that the awful twin cattle fences in between the “Miss U Hicks” railroad bridge and Olson Road had been thoughtfully altered in such a way as to allow paddlers to push forward through the fence without getting out of one’s boat (more on this below).
 They told us also that there’s good access behind The Shoe Box in Black Earth.
 Since then we’ve wanted to check out these promising leads and re-experience this section of the creek.
-From The Shoe Box to Olson Road are 2.75 miles, thus making for a fuller trip.
-And then just to bump it one more, we thought we’d try our luck taking out at Hudson Road, instead of Lions Park, to avoid schlepping boats and gear 300’ from the water to the park parking lot, which added another mile to this trip.
+From The Shoe Box to Olson Road are 2.7 miles, thus making for a fuller trip.
+And then just to bump it one more, we thought we’d try our luck taking out at Hudson Road, instead of Lions Park, to avoid schlepping boats and gear 300′ from the water to the park parking lot, which added another mile to this trip.

 What we liked: